Noise-stabilized discrete time crystals on digital quantum processors: Results

-Since period-doubling oscillations are pronounced only at the boundaries of the Kagome lattice when ancilla noise is minimal ($p \sim 0$), the emergence of a DTC in the thermodynamic limit cannot be definitively asserted.
-However, as the noise level increases, quantum states at the boundary and in the bulk begin to hybridize, leading to period-doubling oscillations that extend throughout the entire system.
-By utilizing ancilla qubits located at sites with coordination number three [see Fig.~\ref{fig:localZedge095pi_Kagome53noCorner_kyiv}(a)], we construct the Kagome53-I lattice on \texttt{ibm\_kyiv}, as shown in Fig.~\ref{fig:localZedge095pi_Kagome53noCorner_kyiv}(b).
-Figure~\ref{fig:localZedge095pi_Kagome53noCorner_kyiv}(c) shows that period-doubling oscillations are indeed observed in both the bulk and boundary regions on \texttt{ibm\_kyiv}, which exhibits significantly higher noise levels than \texttt{ibm\_marrakesh}.
+For Kagome82 at low ancilla noise, the most pronounced period-doubling oscillations are confined to the boundary, and the emergence of a truly bulk DTC in the thermodynamic limit cannot be definitively established from the system sizes studied here.
+As the ancilla noise level increases, however, the intrinsic boundary $\pi$ mode cooperates with ancilla-induced spatiotemporal disorder to induce subharmonic oscillations on bulk sites, yielding a boundary-assisted DTC in which a localized boundary response coexists with an extended bulk subharmonic component.
+To explore this regime, we construct a 53-qubit Kagome lattice (Kagome53-I) on \texttt{ibm\_kyiv}, using coordination-three sites on the heavy-hex graph as ancillas (see Fig.~\ref{fig:localZedge095pi_Kagome53noCorner_kyiv}a,b).
+Figure~\ref{fig:localZedge095pi_Kagome53noCorner_kyiv}c shows that on \texttt{ibm\_kyiv}, which exhibits higher noise levels than \texttt{ibm\_marrakesh}, period-doubling oscillations appear with comparable amplitude in both the boundary and bulk regions.

-Using a noisy MPS simulation with ancilla noise set to $p =(1-\eta)/2 \simeq 0.1$, we reproduce magnetization oscillations similar to those observed on \texttt{ibm\_kyiv} [see Fig.~\ref{fig:localZedge095pi_Kagome53noCorner_kyiv}(d)].
-Here, the ancilla fidelity is estimated as $\eta=0.82$, based on direct measurements of the ancilla qubits (see Sec.~\ref{sec4b}).
-This result indicates that ancilla noise gives rise to robust period-doubling oscillations extending throughout the entire system, leading to DTC behavior in the Kagome lattice.
-Such behavior is characteristic of a type-I DTC, whose hallmark is the emergence of boundary-localized oscillations in the absence of ancilla noise, as demonstrated in Fig.~\ref{fig:localZedge095pi_Kagome53noCorner_kyiv}(e) using a noiseless MPS simulation.

-Here, we emphasize that it is not the depolarizing noise in the system qubits, but rather ancilla noise, that induces type-I DTC behavior.
-We have confirmed that noisy simulations based solely on a depolarizing noise channel~\cite{Shinjo2024} do not exhibit period-doubling oscillations in the bulk.
-On the contrary, such noise suppresses boundary-mode oscillations.
-These observations indicate that the effects of ancilla noise and depolarizing noise are fundamentally distinct in their influence on the dynamics.